Chanomhub/Demo/README.md

-### This is a source for all files for H games.
-The section is more suitable for creating a decompiler.
+### This is a collection of all the files for the H game.
+This section is more suitable for creating decoders.

 |     Type      |   File extension   |
 | :---: | :---: |